alfin3/lisp-seq-cause-search/README.md

 2) choose a RANDOM POSITION in the current solution, and then choose a LITERAL whose deletion minimizes/maximizes the objective function,
 3) chose a RANDOM LITERAL in the current solution, and then choose a POSITION where the deletion of the literal minimizes/maximizes the objective function.

-If a pre-defined enrichment threshold is reached, the best of 1-3 is always chosen.
-Otherwise, a) the best of 1-3 is chosen with some probability, b) a random option of 1-3 is chosen with some probability, or c) a literal is added to the current solution with some probability.
+If a pre-defined enrichment threshold is reached, the best of 1-3 is chosen.
+Otherwise, i) the best of 1-3 is chosen with some probability, ii) a random option of 1-3 is chosen with some probability, or iii) a literal is added to the current solution with some probability.

 Given